EcoHealth Alliance: Project DEFUSE

-Project DEFUSE was a rejected DARPA grant application, which proposed to sample bat coronaviruses from various locations in China.
-To evaluate whether bat coronaviruses might spillover into the human population, the grantees proposed to create chimeric coronaviruses which were mutated in different locations, before evaluating their ability to infect human cells in the laboratory.
+Project DEFUSE was a rejected DARPA grant application, which proposed to sample bat coronaviruses from various locations in China and Southeast Asia.
+To evaluate whether bat coronaviruses might spill over into the human population, the grantees proposed to create chimeric coronaviruses which were mutated in different locations, before evaluating their ability to infect human cells in the laboratory.
 One proposed alteration was to modify bat coronaviruses to insert a cleavage site for the Furin protease at the S1/S2 junction of the spike (S) viral protein.
 Another part of the grant aimed to create noninfectious protein-based vaccines containing just the spike protein of dangerous coronaviruses.
 These vaccines would then be administered to bats in caves in southern China to help prevent future outbreaks.
 Co-investigators on the rejected proposal included Ralph Baric from UNC, Linfa Wang from Duke–NUS Medical School in Singapore, and Shi Zhengli from the Wuhan Institute of Virology.